 The hospital system has to spend hours getting on the phone to get all the necessary information from insurance companies.
 Essentially, the physician can’t get the patient an accurate figure until they consult their insurance provider.

 “This causes billions of dollars, and thousands of wasted hours,” Weissman tells TheDCNF.
 “Insurance companies employ entire teams of people to work with physicians and hospitals on pricing, and this could be eliminated by having a posted legitimate price.”

-If there were legitimate prices posted, instead of being limited to just a few hospitals and limited number of physicians in a given network, “patients could go to any doctor in the United States,” Weissman exclaims.
+If there were legitimate prices posted, instead of being limited to just a few hospitals and limited number of physicians in a given network, “patients could go to any doctor in the United States,” Weissman says.
 If networks were eliminated and prices were set by the free market, “no one can charge a patient these fantasy prices that are currently the norm, because they would be violating the law,” Weissman says.
 “It should be illegal to not have a real price.”

-“When Americans can shop competitive pricing for good value, our system will become the world’s role model for efficient healthcare.
+“When Americans can shop competitive pricing for good value, our system will become the world’s role model for efficient health care.
 Total U.S. healthcare costs as a percentage GDP will be slashed and health cost misery will end,” Weissman concludes.

 Send tips to [email protected]

 Content created by The Daily Caller News Foundation is available without charge to any eligible news publisher that can provide a large audience.
 For licensing opportunities of our original content, please contact [email protected].